What is SAST?

 • DAST should be adopted prior to the system going live or during every release(production).

 • When you do not have access to code or don’t want to give access to it.

 • SAST is ideal if you want to test the application while it is being built

 • You have access to the code/binary and have enough maturity in the organization and the budget to handle it.

-Neither SAST nor DAST is enough.
+Both SAST and DAST are significantly important as some vulnerability can be identified by SAST and others with DAST.
 They are complimentary to a certain extent.
 The future is in the smart integration of SAST and DAST technologies.